 There are two parts to your home security system costs: equipment and monitoring.
 With both parts, a home security system can average anywhere between $50–$1600.

-Equipment includes things like your door and window sensors, motion sensors, control panel, etc. The cost totally depends on which provider you choose, but expect to pay a few hundred dollars for a basic package—$200 would be considered cheap for a starter pack of home security equipment.
+Equipment includes things like your door and window sensors, motion sensors, control panel, etc. The cost depends on which provider you choose, but expect to pay a few hundred dollars for a basic package—$200 would be considered cheap for a starter pack of home security equipment.
 That said, it can run cheaper if you go with a company that runs a lot of deals on equipment (like Frontpoint).

+You can pick either.
 There are benefits to both!